dikeledik/NICD_Respiratory-Virus-Genomics-Workshop/README.md

-Repository includes files used during the bioinformatics week of the Respiratory Virus Genomics Workshop (08 -19 Sep)
+Repository includes files used during the bioinformatics week of the Respiratory Virus Genomics Workshop (08 -19 Sep) at the National Institute for Communicable Diseases (CRDM).

 Fastq files for SARS-CoV-2 Analyis